 General - The Town is party to certain legal claims, which are subject to many uncertainties, and the outcome of individual litigation matters is not always predictable with assurance.
-Although the amount of liability at June 30, 2023 cannot be determined, management believes that any resulting liability, if any, should not materially affect the basic financial statements of the Town at June 30, 2023.
+Although the amount of liability at June 30, 2024 cannot be determined, management believes that any resulting liability, if any, should not materially affect the basic financial statements of the Town at June 30, 2024.

 Appellate Tax Board - From time to time, the Town has pending cases filed with the Massachusetts Appellate Tax Board of the Commonwealth of Massachusetts ("ATB").
-There were two commercial real estate cases outstanding with assessed values totaling approximately \$13.5 million in ATB at June 30, 2023.
+There was a single personal property tax case outstanding with assessed values totaling approximately \$1.0 million in ATB at June 30, 2024.